-China's Xi swears in Hong Kong leader as city marks 20 years of Chinese rule
+China's Xi Jinping warns of 'red line' in Hong Kong

 Show of force

-Xi's visit, which has seen unprecedented levels of security with roadblocks, huge barriers and a massive police presence, has been largely peaceful.
+Xi's visit, which has seen unprecedented levels of security with roadblocks, huge barriers and a massive police presence, was largely peaceful.

 The Chinese President oversaw a military parade Friday, the largest since the city's handover from the UK to China in 1997, with around 3,000 members of the People's Liberation Army taking part.